Partnership Grants—Stage 2

 Grant funds may only be administered by an eligible Canadian institution.
 Institutions proposing to administer a grant awarded under this funding opportunity must hold or obtain institutional eligibility.
-Please see SSHRC’s list of eligible institutions.
+See SSHRC’s list of eligible institutions.

 Indigenous not-for-profit organizations wanting to administer multiple Partnership Development Grants, Partnership Grants and/or Connection Grants going forward are encouraged to begin the institutional eligibility application process at least two months prior to the relevant funding opportunity’s application deadline.

-Institutions may contact Corporate Strategy and Performance to begin the institutional eligibility application process, or if they have questions about institutional eligibility.
+Institutions can contact Corporate Strategy and Performance to begin the institutional eligibility application process, or if they have questions about institutional eligibility.

 An individual is eligible to be a co-applicant if they are formally affiliated with any of the following: